plabayo/rama/docs/book/src/intro/errors.md

 which is useful for manually checking if certain errors happened, and if so extract info out of them.

+> ❗ The error chain logic relies on the [`std::error::Error::source`] method to
+> traverse the chain of errors:
+>
+> - if the error does not implement the `source` method it will not work for _that_ error type;
+> - the meaning of [`std::error::Error::source`] is not well defined and
+>   even within the standard library it is not uncommon for an error to call source on the inner error,
+>   which can lead to some error types being skipped.
+This is [by design](https://github.com/rust-lang/rust/pull/124536#issuecomment-2084667289),
+>   and behaviour that must be taken into account in case you rely on [`ErrorChain`] for some of your error handling.

 In case you only care about the most top-level error of a specific type you can use [`ErrorExt::has_error`].
 To get the root cause, regardless of the type you can use [`ErrorExt::root_cause`].